ducpham131/8-Week-SQL-Challenge/Case Study 1 - Danny's Diner/Solution.md

 | C           | 3          | 2021-01-01T00:00:00.000Z | ramen        | 12    |                          |          |
 | C           | 3          | 2021-01-01T00:00:00.000Z | ramen        | 12    |                          |          |
 | C           | 3          | 2021-01-07T00:00:00.000Z | ramen        | 12    |                          |          |
+---
+## What is the total amount each customer spent at the restaurant?